slateci/slateci.github.io/_posts/2021-06-14-chameleon-stitched-clusters.md

 After a little while, the test will complete, and you should see bandwidth results.

-### Testing with Nginx

-Host a SLATE Nginx application (without ingress controller) on both nodes, and access from opposing node over NodePort using curl.

 ### Testing with perfSONAR

 The `perfsonar-testpoint` application can be installed with its default values.